Table of Contents

 Epidemiology of Fibrocystic Change

-Fibrocystic breast disease is the most frequent benign breast disease that is encountered in clinical practice.
-It is mostly seen in women aged 30—50 years and are rare or resolve upon onset of menopause.
+Fibrocystic changes are the most frequent benign breast lesion that is encountered in clinical practice.
+They are seen in women aged 30—50 years and are rare or resolve upon onset of menopause.
 This distribution suggests that there is an ovarian activity relation that resolves after menopause.
-It is the most common cause of lumpy breast in women affecting up to 60 % of them.
-50 % of the affected women are in the childbearing age.
+The estimated prevalence of fibrocystic changes is 60%.

 Anatomy and physiology of the breast